$12.00 General/$4.00 Student

 In summer 2013, Julia attended the SOARS Program (Summer Opera, Art Song, Recording Seminar) in Bayview, Michigan as well as OperaNEO, an opera festival and workshop in San Diego, California.
 She performed professionally with the Nittany Valley Symphony and Singing Onstage Productions while a student at State College Area High School.

 Julia graduated from Penn State in December 2013 with her bachelor's degree in voice performance, where she was a student of Jennifer Trost.
 In January 2014, she was named as a finalist in the National Opera Association's Caroline and Dominick Argento Vocal Competition held in January at the National Opera Center in New York City.
 In the summer of 2014, she will participate in the seven-week Artists Training Seminar of the Castleton Festival (Castleton, Virginia) where she will work with renowned conductor Lorin Maazel, music director of the Munich Philharmonic.
-For more information about Julia, please access her website.

 Senior B.M.A. piano student John Livingston is the winner of this year's Marjorie Jane Brewster Memorial Music Scholarship and was featured on the School of Music's Mosaic concert in December, 2013.
 Previously, he received the School of Music's Presser Scholarship and the College of Arts and Architecture's Reuben and Gladys Golumbic Scholarship.
 A native of Johnstown, Pennsylvania, John plans to pursue graduate study in collaborative piano.
 He is a piano student of Steven Smith.